windows-2048/The-Fastest-Mouse-Clicker-for-Windows/README.md

 * NEW Reset to default parameters button added.

 * NEW Fractional values for clicks/s parameter are supported.
 It allows you to click once in two seconds for example.

+* NEW Button "Batch folder" has been added to open a directory with *.bat files quickly; it simplifies command line usage a lot.

+* NEW Random clicking has been implemented.
+Just click the "Batch folder" button and see remarks in the *.bat files reside there in order how to use command line arguments and to enable random clicking.

 This is a second mirror, source-only.
 [The main site is here](https://sourceforge.net/projects/fast-mouse-clicker-pro/) and [first mirror is here](https://gitlab.com/mashanovedad/The-Fastest-Mouse-Clicker-for-Windows/).
 See them for binaries download.